 I feel really lucky to be where I am in my career.
 I'm not exactly sure how I got here, but for now I chalk it up to hard work, curiosity, and a lot of luck.
 If you're interested in working with me, shoot me an email: email@example.com

 My career truly began in 2011, when I was the 5th employee at Greatist, a health & lifestyle startup that went from 10 uniques a month to over 10 million/mo by the time I left.
 While there, I wrote some of the site's top performing articles, built our marketing and partnership strategy, and played a major role in shaping the brand and voice. (#Snark.)

 While working at Greatist, I volunteered for Watsi, a global healthcare crowdfunding platform.
 This opportunity opened me up to the exciting world of nonprofit organizations who embody the soul of a technology startup, which is how I made my way to head marketing at Possible—a healthcare organization based in Nepal.

-During my time with Possible, I built the organization's first marketing & comms team, managed teammates in New York and Nepal, and created a monthly donor program that brings in over $100K/year.
-I also had the incredible opportunity to lead a partnership with The Atlantic and Cathay Pacific to produce three poignant articles on the Nepal earthquakes:
+During my time with Possible, I was given the opportunity to build the organization's first marketing & comms team.
+I managed teammates in New York and Nepal, and created a monthly donor program that brings in over $100K/year.
+I also was able to lead a partnership with The Atlantic and Cathay Pacific to produce three poignant articles on the Nepal earthquakes:

 With whatever time I have left, I freelance write for a variety of outlets—mainly writing about health science and work productivity.

-Here is an (incomplete) list of my writings that have been published.
+Here is a sampling of my writings that have been published.